 One home remedy for RLS is the application of warm packs and cool packs to the muscles.
 Some people find that alternating heat and cold can ease the leg pain and achiness associated with RLS.
 You can also relax the muscles in your legs by soaking in a warm bath or whirlpool.
 Massage your lower legs, or ask someone to do it for you.
 This may be especially helpful just before you go to bed.

 Perform some type of moderate exercise every day.
-However, don’t overdo it with bursts of exercise, and don’t exercise late in the day.
-Leg stretches may be particularly helpful for this condition.
-A brisk 30-minute walk is not just good for your legs; it’s good for your overall health.
+Don’t overdo it with bursts of exercise, and don’t exercise late in the day.
+A brisk 30-minute walk is not just good for your legs, it’s good for your overall health.
+Leg stretches may also be particularly helpful for this condition.

 Stress and muscle tension can trigger your RLS symptoms.
 Try to build in some relaxation time before going to bed.
 Meditation, tai chi, and yoga are good ways to relax the body and mind and reduce tension.

 Gabapentin is an anticonvulsant medication used to treat seizures caused by epilepsy.
 In extended-release form, gabapentin can be effective in the treatment of severe RLS.
 In epilepsy, it works by lowering abnormal excitement in the brain.
-Researchers aren’t sure exactly how it works as far as relief of RLS symptoms.
-Potential side effects of this drug include fatigue, headache, nausea, and weight gain.
-More serious side effects include difficulty swallowing or breathing, or swelling of the face and throat.
+Researchers aren’t sure exactly how it works to relieve RLS symptoms.
+Potential side effects of this drug include: